zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ![monitorpy.png](images/monitorsolve.png)

-While this lab looked like a scenario to use a passive script instead of a proxy one, trying to track a changing value using passive scripts could end up not working properly, if the value changes to quick we could end up storing a previous value due the parallel nature of passive scripts, also there can be a significant delay between receiveing the cookie and the value being updated if there are many request being analyzed, given that by default there are some passive rules loaded that would need to be run on every request.
+While this lab looked like a scenario to use a passive script instead of a proxy one, trying to track a changing value using passive scripts could end up not working properly, if the value changes too quick we could end up storing a previous value due the default parallel nature of passive scanning, also there can be a significant delay between receiving the cookie and the value being updated if there are many request being analyzed, given that by default there are some passive rules loaded that would need to be run on every request.

 ## Reflected XSS Lab